Several Influences on Mughal Jewellery

-Some of the earliest Mughal jewellery shows the gradual influence of European style.
+Some of the earliest Mughal jewellery shows the gradual influence of the 17th Century European style.
 Jewellery in the Renaissance era also hugely influenced the Mughal pattern, such as the scrolling leaf designs on the inner surface of a thumb ring.
 A more prominent imposition is evident in turban jewellery where a completely new form seems to have its source in European hat aigrettes.
-Courtly jewellery carried on the traditions established in the seventeenth century.
+Courtly jewellery carried on the traditions established in the 17th century.

-, consisting of pearls, pearls and gems, gold on its own, or gold with pearls and gems.
+The styles in jewellery under the Mughals were an amalgamation of Islamic and Hindu artistic styles.
+The style of jewellery in Akbar’s era was a hybrid of Iranian and Hindu influences, as would be expected of the emperor of a dynasty whose cultural roots were in Iran.
+The turban plume known as ‘Kalgi’ or ‘Figha’ and golden bands called ‘Sarpich’ are exactly those seen in contemporary Safavid painting.
+His necklaces on the other hand are of the kinds listed in Kautilya’s Arthashastra , consisting of pearls, pearls and gems, gold on its own, or gold with pearls and gems.
 A contemporary work, the Ain-i-Akbari, gives a list of ornaments worn by the women of Hindustan.
-Some of these may be seen virtually unchanged and by this time worn equally by Muslim ladies.
-The ornaments include the Karanphul (`earflower`), which is shaped like the blossom of love-in-the-mist (Nigella sativa), and Nath (nose ring).
-The Nath (in the form of a circular gold wire threaded with a ruby between two pearls, or other gemstones), though clearly commonplace by the time Abul Fazl compiled his list, seems to be a foreign intruder.
+Some of these may be seen virtually unchanged and worn equally by Muslim ladies.
+The ornaments include the ‘Karanphul’ which is shaped like the blossom of love-in-the-mist and ‘Nath’, a nose ring in the form of a circular gold wire threaded with a ruby between two pearls or other gemstones.

-, his son, turned to Europe for an innovative Jigha, which related to the designs of the Dutch jeweller Arnold Lulls.
+Later, Shah Jahan, his son, turned to Europe for an innovative Jigha, which related to the designs of the Dutch jeweller Arnold Lulls.
 Shah Jahan was greatly impressed by the also jewels wore by James I, as depicted in the portraits brought to the court by Sir Thomas Roe.
 In the 1618 painting, Shah Jahan, still a prince holds an Indian version of Lulls' designs.